rachelsfba/rachelsfba.com/content/_index.md

 lang = 'en'
 +++

-Hi, I'm Rachel.
-I am a platform engineer (3+ YOE) based out of the beautiful San Francisco Bay Area, and am **currently looking for SRE work**!
-For contact info, please check out the icons above.
+I am currently a [Production Engineer](https://www.metacareers.com/areas-of-work/pe/) at [Meta](https://about.meta.com/) in the beautiful
+San Francisco Bay Area.

+If you'd like to get in touch, please check out the icons above.
 Thanks!